-What about tax rates?
-Do you expect your tax rate will be higher or lower when you retire?
-Given today’s historically low federal tax rates and large U.S. deficit, many economists believe federal income tax rates will rise in the future – meaning Roth IRAs may be the better long-term choice.
+Of course, it’s hard to predict what federal and state tax rates will be 10, 20 or 40 years from now.
+Given today’s historically low federal tax rates and the large U.S. deficit, many economists believe federal income tax rates will rise in the future – meaning Roth IRAs may be the better long-term choice.
 But of course, no one knows.

-|2016 Contribution Limits||$5,500; $6,500, if age 50 or older||$5,500; $6,500, if age 50 or older|
+|2017 Contribution Limits||$5,500; $6,500, if age 50 or older||$5,500; $6,500, if age 50 or older|

-|2016 Income Limits||Single tax filers with modified AGIs of less than $132,000 (phase-out begins at $117,000); married couples filing jointly with modified AGIs of less than $194,000 (phase-out begins at $184,000)||Anyone with earned income can contribute but tax deductibility is based on income limits and participation in employer plan|
+|2017 Income Limits||Eligible are single tax filers with modified AGIs of less than $133,000 (phase-out begins at $118,000); married couples filing jointly with modified AGIs of less than $196,000 (phase-out begins at $186,000).||Anyone with earned income can contribute, but tax deductibility is based on income limits and participation in an employer plan.|

-|Tax Treatment||No tax break for contributions; tax-free earnings and withdrawals in retirement||Tax deduction in contribution year; ordinary income taxes owed on withdrawals|
+|Tax Treatment||No tax break for contributions; tax-free earnings and withdrawals in retirement.||Tax deduction in contribution year; ordinary income taxes owed on withdrawals.|

-|Withdrawal Rules||Contributions can be withdrawn at any time, tax-free and penalty free.
-After five years and age 59 ½, all withdrawals are tax-free, too.
-No withdrawals required during account holder’s lifetime; beneficiaries can stretch distributions over many years||Withdrawals are penalty free beginning at age 59 ½.
-Distributions must begin at age 70 1/2 ; beneficiaries pay taxes on inherited IRAs.|
+|Withdrawal Rule||Contributions can be withdrawn at any time, tax-free and penalty free.
+Five years after your first contribution and age 59½, earnings withdrawals are tax-free, too.
+No withdrawals required during account holder’s lifetime; beneficiaries can stretch distributions over many years.||Withdrawals are penalty free beginning at age 59½.
+Distributions must begin at age 70½; beneficiaries pay taxes on inherited IRAs.|

 |Extra Benefits||After five years, up to $10,000 of earnings can be withdrawn penalty-free to cover first-time home-buyer expenses.
 Qualified education and hardship withdrawals may be available without penalty before the age limit and five-year waiting period.
-These may be taxed.||Contributions lower taxpayer’s AGI, potentially qualifying them for other tax incentives; up to $10,000 penalty-free withdrawals to cover first-time homebuyer expenses, but taxes due on distributions.
+These may be taxed.||Contributions lower taxpayer’s AGI, potentially qualifying him or her for other tax incentives.
+Up to $10,000 penalty-free withdrawals to cover first-time home-buyer expenses, but taxes due on distributions.
 Qualified education and hardship withdrawals also available.|